 Demonstrate financial need determined by FAFSA

-Successful Completion of NW-SCC Student Success course at NW-SCC during the summer semester.
-Please contact the high school counselor to determine which option is best for the student.
+Successful Completion of NWSCC Student Success (ORI 107) course at NWSCC during the summer semester.
+Please contact the high school counselor to determine which class option is best for the student.

 No legal or College disciplinary actions